sidhant293/Essential-Algorithms/System Design/Distributed Key Value Store.md

 A system should be designed such that it can handle failures.
 Using CAP therorm then system can only be highly available or consistence.

 We want this to be highly available.
-We can make it strongly consistent(partial consistency).
+We can make it eventually consistent(partial consistency).

 ## Initial Design